 So, did BMC really lose on every Mini?

 Just to ensure that Ford of Britain had got its sums right, another Mini was taken to the company’s product planning headquarters at Aveley in Essex and stripped down to the last nut and bolt.

 ‘…and we arrived at the same results we had achieved in the first place,’ added Beckett.
 According to legend, Ford informed BMC of their findings and were dismissed out of hand.

-In this detailed article on the Stokes era at Austin-Morris I hope to answer the following question.
+In this detailed series of articles on the Stokes era at Austin-Morris.
+I hope to answer the following question:

 Did the Leyland Motor Corporation save BMC from bankruptcy, as many of its executives maintained, or did they speed up its destruction with fatally flawed new models that failed to sell in the expected quantities?

 Special acknowledgement must be made to Chris Cowin for his diligent research into the British Leyland archives at Gaydon which provided a vital piece in a complex jigsaw.